David Souter: Retirement

 Long before the election of President Obama, Souter had expressed a desire to leave Washington, D.C., and return to New Hampshire.
 The election of a Democratic president in 2008 may have made Souter more inclined to retire, but he did not want to create a situation in which there would be multiple vacancies at once.
 Souter apparently became satisfied that no other justices planned to retire at the end of the Supreme Court's term in June 2009.
 As a result, in mid-April 2009 he privately notified the White House of his intent to retire at the conclusion of that term.
 Souter sent Obama a retirement letter on May 1, effective at the start of the Supreme Court's 2009 summer recess.
 Later that day Obama made an unscheduled appearance during the daily White House press briefing to announce Souter's retirement.
 On May 26, 2009, Obama announced his nomination of federal appeals court judge Sonia Sotomayor.
 She was confirmed by the U.S. Senate on August 6.

 On June 29, 2009, the last day of the Court's 2008–2009 term, Chief Justice Roberts read a letter to Souter that had been signed by all eight of his colleagues as well as retired Justice Sandra Day O'Connor, thanking him for his service, and Souter read a letter to his colleagues reciprocating their good wishes.

 Souter's papers have been donated to the New Hampshire Historical Society and will not be made public until at least 50 years after his death.

 Post-Supreme Court career

 As a Supreme Court justice with retired status, Souter remained a judge and was entitled to sit by designation on lower courts.
 After his retirement from the Supreme Court and until 2020, he regularly sat by designation on panels of the First Circuit Court of Appeals, based in Boston and covering Maine, Massachusetts, Puerto Rico, Rhode Island, and his adopted home state of New Hampshire, generally in February or March of each year.

 Souter maintained a low public profile after retiring from the Supreme Court.
-In one exception, comments he made during a 2012 appearance at the Capitol Center for the Arts in New Hampshire about the dangers of "civic ignorance" were, in 2016, called "remarkably prescient" of the presidential campaign of Donald Trump.
+In one exception during a 2012 appearance at the Capitol Center for the Arts in New Hampshire, he discussed among other things "the pervasive civic ignorance" of Americans.